burakatalay06/rocket_avionic/Tracker_rocket/readme.md

 At this project, GNSS module is providing to connect to satellites so fast (10 - 30 sec) with high accuracy.
-Also USB-TTL can be connect on the tracker board pins in this way LoRa frequency can be change as you want.
+Also USB-TTL can be connect on the tracker board pins in this way LoRa frequency can be change as you wish.

 -E22-900T22S